SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'Following the closing of the proposal period, a committee comprising students, staff, and advisors will review, rank, and select a slate of workshops for MBLGTACC 2022.
+            text: 'Complete your submission by May 13, 2022 (11:59 p.m.
+EDT).
+Following the closing of the proposal period, a committee comprising students, staff, and advisors will review, rank, and select a slate of workshops for MBLGTACC 2022.
 Presenters will be notified in mid-July of the status of their proposals, and presenters of accepted workshops will be asked to confirm their intent to present at MBLGTACC and key information about their program.'
       -
         type: heading
         attrs: